wwang-chcn/ONTraC/tutorials/IO_files.md

 - cell_level_niche_cluster.csv.gz

-  Files conatains the probabilistic assignment of a cell to niche cluster.
+  File contains the probabilistic assignment of a cell to niche cluster.

 - cell_level_max_niche_cluster.csv.gz

-  Files conatains the niche cluster with maximum probability to each cell.
+  File contains the niche cluster with maximum probability to each cell.

 - niche_level_niche_cluster.csv.gz

-  Files conatains the probabilistic assignment of a niche to niche cluster.
+  File contains the probabilistic assignment of a niche to niche cluster.

 - niche_level_max_niche_cluster.csv.gz

-  Files conatains the niche cluster with maximum probability to each niche.
+  File contains the niche cluster with maximum probability to each niche.

+- niche_hidden_features.csv.gz

+  File contains the tranined embeddings of each niche.

 - {sample name}_out.csv.gz